isaac-sim/IsaacLab/docs/source/tutorials/03_envs/create_base_env.rst

 Lastly, we revisit the simulation execution loop.
 This is now much simpler since we have abstracted away most of the details into the environment configuration.
-We only need to call the :meth:`envs.BaseEnv.reset` method to reset the environment and :meth:`envs.BaseEnv.step` method to step the environment.
+We only need to call the :meth:`envs.ManagerBasedEnv.reset` method to reset the environment and :meth:`envs.ManagerBasedEnv.step` method to step the environment.
 Both these functions return the observation and an info dictionary which may contain additional information provided by the environment.
 These can be used by an agent for decision-making.

-The :class:`envs.BaseEnv` class does not have any notion of terminations since that concept is specific for episodic tasks.
+The :class:`envs.ManagerBasedEnv` class does not have any notion of terminations since that concept is specific for episodic tasks.
 Thus, the user is responsible for defining the termination condition for the environment.
 In this tutorial, we reset the simulation at regular intervals.